 The chosen site itself has no apparent cultural heritage or archaeological interest.
-This very extensive area is principally given over to agriculture and forestry, its terrain consists of highland and lowland, with mixed sizes of farms, field boundaries, afforestation, minerals extraction and communications.
-The area is sparsely populated.
-Within 500 metres of the site there are no listed buildings.
+Within 500 metres of the site there are two listed buildings.

 3.10 Other Developments

 Planning and permitted developments in the locality will be included in the assessment both in terms of potential impacts upon them, but also in relation to potential cumulative effects with the proposals.